 You may have seen various types of popups at the time of visiting some sites.
-This can be a full-screen popup or sliding one.
+This can be a full-screen popup or a sliding one.

 This might be helpful for desktop devices but not for mobile devices.
 Many popups in mobile devices create confusion and force users to leave the site.

-You need to optimize your popups for mobile devices so that it should not create a distraction.
+You need to optimize your popups for mobile devices so that they should not create a distraction.
 If you are using WordPress, then you can find a lot of plugins for this purpose.
 I am using OptinMonster and they have lots of pre-designed mobile-friendly Pop-Up templates.
 And all these templates are designed to capture leads without annoying your visitors.

 6. Use Structured Data